Crumb Top Baking

 • In a large mixing bowl, sift together flour, sugar, cocoa, baking soda and salt.
 (Sifting is important to evenly incorporate the cocoa).

-• Add in the almond milk, oil, vinegar and vanilla and whisk until the cake batter is smooth.
+• Add in the almond milk, oil, vinegar and vanilla and whisk until the dry ingredients are just mixed in.
+Be careful not to overmix.

 • Pour batter into prepared pan and tap the bottom of the pan off a hard surface to help release any air bubbles.

-• Place the cake in the air fryer basket and air fry on 250F for 55-60 minutes, or until a toothpick inserted into the middle comes out with just a few crumbs on it.
+• Place the cake in the air fryer basket and air fry on 250F for 55-60 minutes, or until a toothpick inserted into the middle comes out clean.
 (Start checking on the cake after 45 minutes).

 • Let cool in the pan for 10 minutes and then turn out onto a wire rack to cool completely.